sepsis-omics/tutorials/docs/modules/xcms/metab_draft.md

 We now need to set parameters that correspond with the machine on which the data was generated.

+In a typical analysis, we would look at the raw output files and examine the chromatograms and mass spectra to inform some of the settings.
+Here we have chosen appropirate settings for this data set.

+e.g. use SeeMS (part of proteowizard)

+- internal standard - a known molecule added
+- e.g. a labelled standard (lablled with C13 etc)
+- use the expected and actual mass of labelled standard to calculate the appropriate error setting (ppm - setting )

-Under <ss>Parameters</ss> select HPLC / Q-TOF.
+Under <ss>Parameters</ss> select HPLC / UHD Q-TOF (HILIC, neg. mode).

+- Click <ss>View/Edit</ss>.
+- This brings up a window to change some settings.
-Click <ss>Create New</ss> in the bottom right hand corner.
+- First, click <ss>Create New</ss> in the bottom right hand corner. [add image]

-Give it a name. e.g. Agilent 6545
+- Give it a name. e.g. Agilent 6545
+- (Don't click Save Current yet).

-See the tabs along the top: we will change some of these settings.
+- See the tabs along the top: we will change some of these settings.

+- Note: even if you use an existing setup, some values will need to be re-set - e.g. Statistical test, View pairs (I set up as 1 matches 1 etc?); also biosource will need to be re-set.

 ![parameters](images/params1.png)

-Need to change polarity to negative?
-Need to change format to seconds?
+**General**

+- Retention time format: seconds
+- Polarity: negative

 **Feature Detection**

-There are two sets of data we will customise here: centroid data and profile data.

-Next to Method, click centWave (the centroid data).
-- change these and also select view advanced options?

-Next to Method, click matchedFilter (the profile data)
-- change these and also select view advanced options?
+Method: centWave

+ppm: 50
+minimum peak width: 10
+maximum peak width: 50

 **Retention Time Correction**

-This is to correct shift as run progresses? (ie still within one run?)
+This is to correct shift as run progresses? yes. averages the RT for each feature. incl. min and max RTs

-We will change settings for obiwarp and peakgroups.
+Method: obiwarp
+profStep: 0.1

 **Alignment**

-Does this correct between runs?
+same as ret time correction

+mzwid: 0.5
+minfrac: 0.5
+bw: 20

 **Statistics**

-Choose Wilcoxon signed rank test?
+Statistical test: Paired non-parametric (Wilcoxon signed rank test) [this didn't keep previously set stats - are these ok? didn't change any thresholds etc]

 **Annotation**

-which settings
+Search for: isotopes + adducts m/z absolute error: 0.05
+ppm: 50

+can have diff adducts (eg NH44)

+helps with ID

+the adducts depend on the solvent used in LC

 **Identification**

-which settings
+ppm: 50
+adducts: [M-H]-
+sample biosource: K. pneumo [then SELECT button on left]

-also: biosource - choose a K pneumo?
+also: biosource - choose a K pneumo? yes. but would maybe jsut be for downstream pathway stuff.

+ppm - same as feature detection ppm eg 7

 **Visualization**

 which settings
+200 ok. jsut width of window for chromatogram.

 **Miscellaneous**

-which settings
+Bypass file sanity check: tick

+Then:

-<ss>Save Current</ss>
+- <ss>Save Current</ss>

-<ss>Submit Job</ss>
+- <ss>Submit Job</ss>

-Will now bring up the View Results page.
+This will now bring up the "View Results" page.

 - The current job will be listed as "Processing" with a % completion bar.